Overview

 - the nargs system variable which holds the number of

-arguments actually passed to a procedure,
+arguments passed with a call,

 for tables, sets,

-sequences, registers, pairs, and userdata,
+sequences, registers, pairs, and userdata, including OOP-style calls,

 - self-defined binary operators.